deeplivecamvfx/Deep-Live-Cam/README.md

 ![Deep Live Cam](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjhmanlycXI3MHYyamNpdmRqaHNob2Z2YXd5ZDN5ejJnOXZudHFuMSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/EtjcweiUf95aSE89cy/giphy-downsized-large.gif)

 More info at: https://www.deeplivecamvfx.com/

+<a href="https://www.deeplivecamvfx.com/" target="_blank">Deep Live Cam</a> - Deepfake Software

+Real-time face swap for PC streaming or video calls.
+You can swap your face from a webcam or the face in the video using trained face models.

 ## Disclaimer
 This software is meant to be a productive contribution to the rapidly growing AI-generated media industry.
 It will help artists with tasks such as animating a custom character or using the character as a model for clothing etc.